ZacksTrade rating

 Banking Tools

-Zacks Trade does not have any notable cash-management features.
-There is no debit card and no FDIC-sweep program.
+Zacks Trade does not offer many cash-management services.
+There’s no debit card or FDIC-sweep program.

 Website

-Zacks Trade’s website is used primarily for advertising the company’s trading service.
-There is a login that creates a platform for account management, money transfers, and simple trading.
-Statements and tax documents can be downloaded, and there’s a really useful portfolio-analysis tool that can generate pdf reports in daily, monthly, and quarterly formats.
+Zacks Trade’s website is primarily for describing the broker’s trading services.
+It does have a login area that provides access to account management, funds transfers, and basic trading.
+Customers can download statements and tax forms, and there’s a portfolio-analysis tool that can create daily, monthly, or quarterly pdf reports.

-For actual trading, the website has charts with several graph styles, intra-day stats, multiple trade types, and a few time-in-force choices.
+For actual order placement, the website has charts with multiple styles, intra-day stats, several order types, and a few time-in-force settings.

 Mobile App

-Zacks Trade borrows software from Interactive Brokers and uses it for its own customers.
-The mobile app can be used on Apple or Android phones and tablets.
-Charting, of course, will be better handled on a tablet, although a phone will have the same resources.
-These include:
+Zacks Trade uses Interactive Brokers’ software for its customers.
+The app runs on Apple or Android phones and tablets.
+While charts naturally look better on a tablet, the same features exist on phones.
+These tools include:

-- Buy and sell buttons displayed on top of a graph
+- Buy and sell buttons directly on the chart

-On the trade ticket, there is a swipeable graph displayed on the right-hand side.
-Swiping to the left reveals the graph that was previously viewed before getting to the order ticket.
-The chart can be edited without having to go back to the original graphing page.
+On the order ticket, a small chart appears on the right side.
+Swiping left shows the chart previously viewed before reaching the ticket.
+The chart can be edited without returning to the main charting page.

-The trade ticket has several order types.
-These include mid-price, limit, market if touched, and trailing.
-Important trade stats, such as bid and ask numbers, are prominently displayed at the top of the ticket in real time.
+The order form has several order types, including mid-price, limit, market if touched, and trailing.
+Key data like real-time bid and ask are at the top of the ticket.

-It’s possible to establish trading presets on the order ticket.
-Just look for the settings icon (three dots) in the upper-right corner.
-Potential adjustments include order size, time in force, and trade type.
+Trading presets can be set on the order ticket by tapping the settings icon (three dots) in the upper-right corner.
+Examples of adjustable settings include time in force, trade size, and order type.

 Desktop Program